Q: Do you charge for a consultation?

 Q: Why do you have a communication policy that states you do not take unscheduled phone calls?

-A: Essentially my communication policy and the policy at Divorce and Family Law Center is I do not accept inbound unscheduled phone calls or walk ups during the day.
+A: Essentially my communication policy and the policy at Divorce and Family Law Center is I do not accept inbound unscheduled phone calls or walk-ups during the day.
 This policy makes me much more productive and focused on my work.
 Focusing on a case or problem without interruptions will result in better quality work and sometimes fewer billable hours.
-That saves you money.
+That saves the client money.

 If there is one thing I dislike more than anything it is playing the “phone tag” game.
 If you call my office expecting to speak with me, more often than not you will be disappointed.
 I am usually in court, meeting with a client, or preparing for court, etc. If you leave a message and I call back and you are not available, we have begun the “phone tag” game which can last for hours or days.
 Therefore, schedule a phone appointment.

 Knowing when to call or to expect a call is much better and satisfying than calling each other and missing each other.
 A phone appointment insures you and I both know for sure when we are available to speak on the phone.
-As an alternative, send a message on MyCase.
 It saves us both time and money.

 Q: Where is your office located?